IBM-Cloud/health-blockchain/README.md

 A blockchain for fitness data demo.

+Blockchain is first and foremost about a peer to peer exchange of value.
+The following demonstration reviews the exchange of an individual's fitness/workout data for various rewards from organizations they interact with.

+In the demo, the workout/health data never leaves the person's phone.
+The person accepts a fitness challenge from an organization, and each time their workout matches the challenge criteria, it is recorded as a transaction in a block.

+During the demo, we will view what the individual sees, what a network administrator sees, and what the organization sees.
+We look behind the scenes at the blockchain fabric where fitness challenge data exists and explore the tenets of:

+    * Shared ledger [ participants only see transactions they're entitled to see ]
+    * Trust [ endorsements, assets ]
+    * Privacy [ anonymity ]
+    * Smart contract [ verifiable, queryable, searchable, encrypted ]

 ## Prerequisites

 * IBM Bluemix account.
 [Sign up][bluemix_signup_url] for Bluemix, or use an existing account.